Testosterone Lawsuits: Low-T Replacement Drugs Linked to Cardiovascular Problems

 The firm in the nation's recognized leader in lawsuits against the makers of so-called Low T drugs, and was the first to file testosterone-related cases in Philadelphia.

-If you have used or are currently taking testosterone therapy and have suffered a serious cardiovascular event such as a stroke, blood clot in the lungs (pulmonary embolism), blood clot in the deep veins (deep vein thrombosis), or heart attack, you may consider filing a testosterone lawsuit.
+If you have used or are currently taking testosterone therapy and have suffered a serious cardiovascular event such as a stroke, blood clot in the lungs (pulmonary embolism), blood clot in the deep veins (deep vein thrombosis), or heart attack, you may consider filing a testosterone class action lawsuit.

 The firm is currently reviewing many additional injuries reported by other men across the U.S. and plans to bring other testosterone lawsuits against pharmaceutical makers in the near future.